DataTalksClub/datatalksclub.github.io/_podcast/s04e07-launching-a-startup.md

   sec: 4105
   time: '1:08:25'
   who: Alexey
-- line: "I'm on Twitter @paolino.
+- line: "I’m on Twitter @paolino.
 I'm also on LinkedIn, just search for my name Carmine\
-    \ Paulino.
-I have a website that I don't update \u2014 paulino.me.
+    \ Paolino.
+I have a website that I don't update \u2014 paolino.me.
 Also freshflow.ai\
     \ is our website for FreshFlow.
 If you want to email me, my personal email is\
-    \ carmine@paulino.me.
+    \ carmine@paolino.me.
 If you want to email me for work, it's carmine@freshflow.ai."
   sec: 4109
   time: '1:08:29'
   who: Carmine